phpdev-uk/configuration-management-ansible/workshop/notes.md

 Ansible to match the DNS hostname).
 After the name is a set of key-value pairs, which must all be on the same line as the name.

-Hopefully most of the names are self-explanatory, but here's a rundown of which each one does:
+Hopefully most of the names are self-explanatory, but here's a rundown of what each one does:

  * `ansible_host`: The hostname or IP address of the node.
-Since we're using Vagrant to run a virtual machine locally, the address is 127.0.0.1.
- * `ansible_port`: The port to use for SSH connections.
-This is optional and defaults to port 22, but Vagrant uses a non-standard port for SSH (usually 2222 for the first virtual machine).
+In this case we're using the IP address which we specified in Vagrant.
  * `ansible_user`: The username for SSH connections.
 Vagrant defaults to a user called `vagrant` which has `sudo` access without the need for a password.
  * `ansible_private_key_file`: The path to the private key used for SSH